 Blue line = costs / acquisition

 The cost per acquisition fluctuates depending on many factors, but through constant optimisation, it maintains on a monthly or quarterly basis between certain limits, to maintain profitability of the campaigns.
-With a lack of periodical optimisation in a Google AdWords account, the cost per acqusition would increase.
+With a lack of periodical optimisation in a Google Ads account, the cost per acqusition would increase.